Healthcare Compliance in the Chugai Group

 Company rules prohibit retaliation or any other disadvantageous treatment of employees who seek consultation or make reports via the hotline.
 The goal of using the CCC Hotline to respond to problems or other matters that are difficult to discuss and resolve in the workplace is to create a reassuring work environment for all employees.

-In addition, in-house area counselors and an external hotline have been set up to handle issues regarding harassment.
+In-house area counselors and an external hotline have been set up to handle issues regarding harassment.